Board portal data security checklist for IT | Aprio

 Step 4: Meets the highest security certifications for the industry.

-Board portal software should be subject to rigorous third-party testing to ensure it meets the various agreements and compliance certifications, including ISO 27001.
-If your organization is highly regulated such as healthcare or a federal agency, you’ll also need to ensure the board portal is compliant to relevant industry standards, such as HIPPA or FISMA.
+Secure board software should be subject to rigorous third-party testing to ensure it meets the various agreements and compliance certifications, including ISO 27001.
+If your organization is highly regulated such as healthcare or a federal agency, you’ll also need to ensure the board portal is compliant to relevant industry standards such as HIPPA.

 Check that the board portal technology meets the following certifications: